Good morning and happy (last) Friday from 26 Broadway!

 “If you want to be successful and happy in life, you better start getting ‘comfortable’ with being ‘uncomfortable’.
 The more you stretch, the more opportunity will come.”

 Ever since I’ve heard that, I’ve always been more motivated to step out of my comfort zone in many aspects.
 Moving 600 miles away from my home, my family and friends for an extended period of time was definitely something I was not comfortable with, at first.
 Although, right now I think to myself, why was I so nervous?
 As I look back on these past 11 weeks, I would say that I undoubtedly have had the greatest summer or even 2 ½ months of my life, thus far.
 I wouldn’t say I was forced to step out of my comfort zone, but I also wanted this.
 I’ve never been away from home for more than 30 days or so, despite at school as I’ve said which is pretty close to where I live and I’ve never navigated a city on my own, let alone one of the largest, and most populated cities in the world.
 I just got asked yesterday by a lost tourist, how to get “down-town” by subway, as if it was a foreign country to him, like how it was to myself just 11 weeks ago.
-I’ve become comfortable with my surroundings fairly quick and have thrived here in NYC solely on my own.
+I’ve become comfortable with my surroundings fairly quick and have thrived here in NYC.
 Although, I don’t think I could’ve done this without the help and support from my parents which I am so lucky to have them and support me in everything I do.